California man charged with killing 5 of his infant children in decades-old cold case

 A man already behind bars in California was arrested and charged with the cold-case slayings of five children, all his own and none of them older than 6 months, authorities said Monday.

-Paul Perez, 57, is accused of killing the babies between 1992 and 2001, and he was charged with five counts of first-degree murder with special circumstances that could make him eligible for capital punishment, officials said.
+Paul Perez, 57, is accused of killing the babies from 1992 to 2001, and he was charged with five counts of first-degree murder with special circumstances that could make him eligible for capital punishment, officials said.

 Yolo County Sheriff Tom Lopez and District Attorney Jeff Reisig, speaking to reporters about the arrest, declined to reveal details of the murders and the investigation — but said DNA evidence, discovered in October, cracked the cold case.

-The authorities also declined to say if Perez had other children or if the victims came from more than one mother.
+The authorities also declined to say whether Perez had other children or whether the victims came from more than one mother.

 "The investigation in this case uncovered a deeply disturbing, chilling case of infanticide," Reisig told reporters in Woodland, California, about 20 miles northwest of Sacramento and about 80 miles northeast of San Francisco.